 Governments play an important role in scaling up inclusive business (IB) through the development and implementation of enabling environments.
 They can make it possible for inclusive businesses to enter and operate in the market, support them to integrate people living at the base of the pyramid (BoP) into their value chains, and empower people at the BoP in collaboration with IB companies.
 This can be achieved through specific policy instruments laid out in national and regional strategies and action plans on enabling environments for IB.

 There has been an increase in supportive policy action on inclusive business around the globe since the G20 endorsed the G20 IB Framework in 2015, published the G20 Call on Financing for Inclusive Business and relaunched the G20 Global Platform on Inclusive Business with a summary of G20 inclusive business policies in 2018.

-Recent policy reforms in Asia show the strong political will to spur inclusive growth and improving the lives of the poor and low-income population.
-In 2017, the leaders of the Association of Southeast Asian Nations (ASEAN) acknowledged the strong support for inclusive business by its member states and called for greater emphasis on creating an enabling environment for inclusive business in ASEAN, among others through conducive rules and regulations.
+Recent policy reforms in Asia show a strong political will to spur inclusive growth and improve the lives of the poor and the low-income population through IB.
+In 2017, the leaders of the Association of Southeast Asian Nations (ASEAN) acknowledged the strong support for inclusive business among their member states.
+They called for greater emphasis on creating an enabling environment for inclusive business in ASEAN, among others through conducive rules and regulations.

 Evidence that inclusive business policies work emerged from the Philippines.
-In 2018, the first full year of implementation of the policy, five projects were approved which target to source USD 5 million worth of goods and services from the BoP and directly hire at least 185 and engage over 1,000 individuals, at least 30 per cent of which are women, from the marginalised sectors.
+In 2018, the first full year of implementation of tax incentives for IB in the context of the Philippine Board of Investments Priority Plan, five projects were approved, which target to source USD 55 million worth of goods and services from the BoP.
+Also, they will directly hire more than 185 workers and engage over 1,000 individuals from the marginalised sectors, including at least 300 women.

-Many countries have already recognised the potential of inclusive businesses as resources to leverage private-sector development and simultaneously help the poor.
+Likewise, many individual countries have already recognised the potential of inclusive businesses as resources to leverage private-sector development and, simultaneously, help the poor.